-The Board and the Union will consult about the provisions for training in the operating budget and the Service Improvement Allocation account.
-A representative of the Union may provide input to the Joint Board/VINTA Professional Development Committee.
+The Employer and the Union will consult about the provisions for training in the operating budget.
+A representative of the Union may provide input to the Joint Employer/VINTA Professional Development Committee.

 ARTICLE 35 - TERMS OF AGREEMENT

 35.01 Duration